 Being between jobs can be a very stressful time.
 You need a healthy outlet to express your emotions.
 Journaling for even as little as 5 minutes a day can clear your mind, improve your memory, and reduce stress and anxiety.

 This gift set includes everything you need to relax with a little spa treatment at home.
 This kit contains 20 different items including bubble bath, body butter, an aromatherapy candle, a bath pillow and essential oils.
 Perfect to help you unwind after a long day of pounding the pavement, or to stay calm the night before an important interview.

 Another way to get a better nights sleep is to drown out those nagging thoughts with a white noise sound machine.
 This one has numerous sounds to choose from, and lets you control the volume level, too.

 On the flip side, you don’t want to end up sleeping through important events.
 Rather than checking your phone all night to make sure your alarm is set, only to be to woken up by a buzzer or ringtone, why not wake up in a more natural way?

 As tempting as it can be to stay in your pajamas all day, the simple act of getting dressed can do wonders for your productivity.
 But at the same time, putting on a full suit or a nice dress just to wear around the house is a bit much.
 Comfortable, casual clothes are the perfect in-between.

 On that same note, a nice pull-over top paired with yoga pants or leggings and a tank-top can make you feel more put-together, but still comfortable.

 Check out my Self Care Gift Guide for even more self care gift ideas and suggestions.
-Including gift ideas to help you sleep better, relax, improve your health and well-being, spruce up your workspace and more.
+Including inexpensive, unique gift ideas to help you sleep better, relax, improve your health and well-being, spruce up your workspace and more.